 Age gaps can influence decision-making in marriage and divorce, but these differences don’t doom couples to courtroom drama.
 With strong legal guidance and the desire for a mutually beneficial outcome, couples can pull off a reasonably low-stress split, no matter their age.

-As you face the realities of divorcing with an age gap, look to the Brown Law Offices for personalized legal service.
+As you face the realities of divorcing with an age gap, look to the law firm of Barna, Guzy & Steffen, Ltd. for personalized legal service.